annabrewer/hifi/BUILD_ANDROID.md

 * In the toolbar at the top of Android Studio, next to the green hammer icon, you should see a dropdown menu.
 From this menu, select _Edit Configurations_
 * Click the plus sign in the upper left corner of the new window, and select _Android App_
-* From the _Module_ drop down menu, select the module you are intending to run (most likely interface or questInterface)
+* From the _Module_ drop down menu, select the module you are intending to run (most likely `interface` or `questInterface`)
 * From the _Launch_ drop down menu, select _Specified Activity_
 * In the _Activity_ field directly below, put `io.highfidelity.hifiinterface.PermissionChecker`
 * Click the green play button in the top toolbar of Android Studio

-#Troubleshooting
+# Troubleshooting

 To view a more complete debug log,

 * Click the icon with the two overlapping squares in the upper left corner of the tab where the sync is running (hover text says _Toggle view_)
 * To change verbosity, click _File > Settings_.
 Under _Build, Execution, Deployment > Compiler_ you can add command-line flags, as per Gradle documentation

-Some things you can try if you want to do a clean build,
+Some things you can try if you want to do a clean build

 * Delete the `build` and `.externalNativeBuild` folders from the folder for each module you're building (for example, `hifi/android/apps/interface`)
 * If you have set your `HIFI_VCPKG_ROOT` environment variable, delete the contents of that directory; otherwise, delete `AppData/Local/Temp/hifi`